jenpetsmit/eutilities/access/commandline.md

 2. Answer **y** and press the **Return** key
 3. If the PATH is already set correctly, or if you prefer to make any editing changes manually, just press **Return**.

-### API Key

-EDirect programs are designed to work on large sets of data.
-Although not required, for best performance, include an [NCBI API Key](./api_key.md).

 #### Minimizing the Number of Requests   **FIX OR MOVE THIS LATER**
-If a task requires searching for and/or downloading a large number of records,  use the Entrez History to upload and retrieve these records in batches rather than using separate requests for each record.
+If a task requires searching for and/or downloading a large number of records,  use the Entrez History (server? does this go here?) to upload and retrieve these records in batches rather than using separate requests for each record.
 Please refer to Application 3 in Chapter 3 for an example.
 Many thousands of IDs can be uploaded using a single EPost request, and several hundred records can be downloaded using one EFetch request.

 # Using EDirect